List of Welsh statutory instruments, 2011

-This is a complete list of Statutory Instruments of the Welsh Assembly made in 2011.
-Statutory Instruments made by the Assembly are numbered in the main United Kingdom series with their own sub-series.
-The Welsh language has official equal status with the English language in Wales so every Statutory Instrument made by the Assembly is officially published in both English and Welsh.
-The Statutory Instruments are secondary legislation, deriving their power from the Acts of Parliament establishing and transferring functions and powers to the Welsh Assembly.
+This is a complete list of Welsh statutory instruments made in 2011.
+Statutory instruments made by the Assembly are numbered in the main United Kingdom series with their own sub-series.
+The Welsh language has official equal status with the English language in Wales so every statutory instrument made by the Assembly is officially published in both English and Welsh.
+The statutory instruments are secondary legislation, deriving their power from the acts of Parliament establishing and transferring functions and powers to the Welsh Assembly.